NSW schools: mandatory from Term 1, 2027

 • Covers the core Friendly Schools framework

-• Understanding Social-Emotional Learning
+• Understanding Social and Emotional Learning

 • Responding to bullying effectively